Who qualifies

 M2M 4K5

-5. You must buy the equipment within one year from the authorization date.
-Then print a copy of the approval letter, attach your receipt signed and marked paid in full to:
+5. Print a copy of the approval letter, attach your receipt signed and marked paid in full, and send to:

 Financial Management Branch